 Preparation is key

 In the words of the great Boy Scout’s “always be prepared” and they would be right.
 This means physically and mentally.
 Be prepared to dedicate not just time but mental energy.
-If your goal is to complete an Ironman-distance triathlon, inadvertently your life will become focused on the race.
+If your goal is to complete an long-distance triathlon, inadvertently your life will become focused on the race.

 You’ll find yourself being ever more mindful of what you eat and drink; thinking about that all-important training you have the next day and how it won’t be benefitted by an extra pint.
 Or, you’ll find yourself running a mile when someone next to you sneezes, for fear that you might catch it.
 But strangely this is all part of the fun, that focus and drive is exciting; It gives you purpose and reason behind everything you do.
 You have to go cycling all day because you’re training.
 You have to eat healthy nutritious meals because you’re training.
 You will live and breathe it and love it.